RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 To do this, we will have to agree on a way to measure the quality of the model.
 One of the dilemmas you may be aware of regarding the quality of statistical models is that they can end up being overfitted to the data found.
 With enough parameters, you can reproduce any data set with precision, even perfection.
 But this perfect model would be of no use because it would be completely useless when faced with new data.
 The adage also says: *fitting is easy, predicting is hard*.
 However, what we want is a model that can predict correctly.
 That's the only time it becomes useful.

 This is why the recommended way to evaluate the quality of a statistical model is to use **cross-validation**.
 In its most extreme version, this strategy consists of fitting the model with all the data except one.
 Then, we evaluate the quality of the prediction for the data left aside.
-Then we repeat the process with each of the data points\!
+Then we repeat the process with each of the data points!
 In English, this technique is called *leave-one-out cross validation* (loo-cv).

 With simple models that are quick to fit, it can be relatively easy to code cross-validation in a loop and run it in a few seconds.
 In real life, however, this way of doing things is rarely practical.
 Even if your model is relatively quick to fit, for example, 30 seconds per fit, this operation could still take tens of hours if you have a few thousand observations, which is not uncommon.